-Identified as one of the most economical and a less famous payout programme, the National Pension Scheme is the approved deal by the Government of India.
+Identified as one of the most economical and a less famous payout program, the National Pension Scheme is the approved deal by the Government of India.
 With an annual contribution of 6000 INR as a minimum amount, citizens from the age group 18-60 can opt for the NPS.

-Cost Effective Plan For The Retirement
+Cost-Effective Plan For The Retirement

 Counted as the cheapest investment plan, the NPS is a linked plan for your retirement.
 Pension plans have been ignored by most millennials for a long time.
-However, with growing popularity of other private and government schemes, NPS was the least chosen option.
+However, with the growing popularity of other private and government schemes, NPS was the least chosen option.

-It is not uncommon that saving for the post retirement age is a necessity and a regular income at the end of the month is a need to maintain the standard of living.
-Thus, an initiative such as the NPS allows citizens and potential customers to build a habit of saving and accumulate a lump sum amount to ensure regular payouts after the work life has reached an end.
+It is not uncommon that saving for the post-retirement age is a necessity and a regular income at the end of the month is a need to maintain the standard of living.
+Thus, an initiative such as the NPS allows citizens and potential customers to build a habit of saving and accumulate a lump sum amount to ensure regular payouts after the work-life has reached an end.

 Initially rolled out as a government employee’s only scheme, NPS was eventually made accessible to the citizens across the nation.
-Cost effective and simple are the bonus features of the scheme.
+Cost-effective and simple are the bonus features of the scheme.
 It is available in two types of accounts

 - Tier 1 Accounts